TrattyGod/Stroke-Prediction/README.md

 # STROKE PREDICTION SOFTWARE

+Note: a working website *has* been created, but is not included currently in the repository

 ## ABOUT

+Stroke-Prediction is an advanced software that asks you questions, and makes a prediction of your risk of stroke using neural network capabilities.
+It includes the following:

-99.78% accuracy, when tested 14000 times
+- 99.78% accuracy, when tested 14000 times

-Uses 16 different inputs
+- 16 different inputs

-Multilayered Neural Network
+- Multilayered Neural Network

-Works with Windows, MacOS, and Linux
+- Works with Windows, MacOS, and Linux
+- Extremely lightweight
+- Simplistic, easy-to-use UI

-Please be aware that this is not a diagnosis, only a recommendation to go see a doctor.
+Please be aware that this is **not** a diagnosis, only a recommendation to go see a doctor.
 Please take all results with a grain of salt.

 ## USE

 Either:
-- Install STROKE-PREDICTION-V1.0.0.zip, unzip it, and run it
+- Install STROKE-PREDICTION-V1.0.0.zip, unzip it, and run it (REMOVED DUE TO LARGE FILE SIZE)
-- Download user.py, and run it in a python complier
+- Download stroke-prediction folder, and run user.py in external python compiler.
+Make sure you have all python module dependancies

 ## CREDITS